DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - Physical access control mechanisms deployed to control, monitor and manage access to a facility
     - Sections, divisions, or areas within a site should be clearly designated as public, private, or restricted with appropriate sinage
 - 7.14.1 Perimeter security controls
-    - A fence is a perimeter-defining device and can consist of:
+    - 🍮**Fence** is a perimeter-defining device and can consist of:
         - stripes painted on the ground
         - chain link fences
         - barbed wire
         - concrete walls
         - invisible perimeters using laser, motion, or heat detection
-    - **Perimeter intrusion detection and assessment system (PIDAS)**: an advanced form of fencing that has two or three fences used in concert to optimize security
+    - 🍮**Perimeter intrusion detection and assessment system (PIDAS)**: an advanced form of fencing that has two or three fences used in concert to optimize security
-    - **Gate**: controlled exit and entry point in a fence or wall
+    - 🍮**Gate**: controlled exit and entry point in a fence or wall
-    - **turnstile**: form of gate that prevents more than one person at a time from gaining entry and often restricts movement in one direction
+    - 🍮**Turnstile**: form of gate that prevents more than one person at a time from gaining entry and often restricts movement in one direction
-    - **access control vestibule**: (AKA mantrap) a double set of doors that is often protected by a guard or other physical layout preventing piggybacking and can trap individuals at the discretion of security personnel
+    - 🍮**Access control vestibule**: (AKA mantrap) a double set of doors that is often protected by a guard or other physical layout preventing piggybacking and can trap individuals at the discretion of security personnel
-    - **Security bollards**: a key element of physical security, which prevent vehicles from ramming access points and entrances
+    - 🍮**Security bollards**: a key element of physical security, which prevent vehicles from ramming access points and entrances
-    - **Barricades**: in addition to fencing, are used to control both foot traffic and vehicles
+    - 🍮**Barricades**: in addition to fencing, are used to control both foot traffic and vehicles
-    - Lighting is the most commonly used form of perimeter security control providing the security benefit of deterrence (primary purpose is to discourage casual intruders, trespassers etc)
+    - 🍮**Lighting** is the most commonly used form of perimeter security control providing the security benefit of deterrence (primary purpose is to discourage casual intruders, trespassers etc)
     - All physical security controls ultimately rely on personnel to intervene and stop actual intrusions and attacks
 - 7.14.2 Internal security controls
     - In all circumstances and under all conditions, the most important aspect of security is protecting people
     - If a facility is designed with restricted areas to control physical security, a mechanism to handle visitors is required
-    - **Visitor logs**: manual (or automated) list of nonemployee entries or access to a facility/location
+    - 🏀**Visitor logs**: manual (or automated) list of nonemployee entries or access to a facility/location
         - physical access logs can establish context for interpretation of logical logs
-    - Locks: designed to prevent access without proper authorization; a lock is a crude form of an identification and authorization mechanism
+    - 🏀**Locks**: designed to prevent access without proper authorization; a lock is a crude form of an identification and authorization mechanism

 [7.15](#7.15) Address personnel safety and security concerns (OSG-9 Chpt 16)
 - 7.15.1 Travel